Sleep apnea: Continuous positive airway pressure

 For moderate to severe sleep apnea, the most common treatment is the use of a continuous positive airway pressure (CPAP) or automatic positive airway pressure (APAP) device.
 These splint the person's airway open during sleep by means of pressurized air.
-The person typically wears a plastic facial mask, which is connected by a flexible tube to a small bedside CPAP machine.
+The person typically wears a facial mask connected by a flexible tube to a small bedside CPAP machine.

 Although CPAP therapy is effective in reducing apneas and less expensive than other treatments, some people find it uncomfortable.
 Some complain of feeling trapped, having chest discomfort, and skin or nose irritation.
 Other side effects may include dry mouth, dry nose, nosebleeds, sore lips and gums.

 Whether or not it decreases the risk of death or heart disease is controversial with some reviews finding benefit and others not.
 This variation across studies might be driven by low rates of compliance—analyses of those who use CPAP for at least four hours a night suggests a decrease in cardiovascular events.